GiantJun/CL_Pytorch/Reproduce_results.md

 `Average Forgetting (AvgF)` $\downarrow$:
 $$Avg F = \frac{1}{T-1}\sum_{i=1}^{T-1} (\max_{t=1,...,T-1}A_{i}^{t}-A_{i}^{T})$$

-The result of the methods may be affected by the incremental order (In my opinion).
-You can either generate more orders and average their results or increase the number of training iterations (Adjust the hyperparameters).
+The result of the methods may be affected by the incremental order (In my opinion), random seed.
+You can either generate more orders and average their results or increase the number of training iterations (Or adjust the hyperparameters).

 ---
 ## iCaRL: Incremental Classifier and Representation Learning. [[paper](https://arxiv.org/abs/1611.07725)]